Thoughtscript/python_api_2023/README.md

     ```

 > Generally speaking, the necessary config, settings, and commands are available within [docker-compose.yml](docker-compose.yml), backend [dockerfile](backend/dockerfile), frontend [dockerfile](angular/dockerfile), [angular.json](angular/angular.json), and [main.py](backend/server/main.py), respectively.
 So, please make recourse to those if you encounter problems.

+## Notes

+> **NOTE**: `MYSQL_AUTHENTICATION_PLUGIN=mysql_native_password` is deprecated in `8.4` - for now I've pinned the version to `8.0` which is likely the closest to what I was using in early Spring 2024 - you may need to clean your local images and volumes via something like `docker system prune --volumes` since the Bitnami container may throw the following error message otherwise: `The designated data directory /bitnami/mysql/data/ is unusable.`)

 ## Angular Frontend